message/iata/RU.md

-Published 14.12.2021
+Published 03.01.2022
-1. Nationals and residents of Botswana, Eswatini, Hong Kong (SAR China), Lesotho, Madagascar, Mozambique, Namibia, South Africa, Tanzania and Zimbabwe are not allowed to enter.
+1. Nationals and residents of Botswana, Eswatini, Hong Kong (SAR China), Kenya, Lesotho, Madagascar, Mozambique, Namibia, South Africa, Tanzania and Zimbabwe are not allowed to enter.
-2. Passengers and airline crew who in the past 10 days have been in Botswana, Eswatini, Hong Kong (SAR China), Lesotho, Madagascar, Mozambique, Namibia, South Africa, Tanzania or Zimbabwe are not allowed to enter.
+2. Passengers and airline crew who in the past 10 days have been in Botswana, Eswatini, Hong Kong (SAR China), Kenya, Lesotho, Madagascar, Mozambique, Namibia, South Africa, Tanzania or Zimbabwe are not allowed to enter.
 - This does not apply to nationals of the Russian Fed.
 3. Passengers are not allowed to enter.
 - This does not apply to: